FourthEstateOrg/News-Tips-for-WordPress/README.md

-# NEWS TIPS WORDPRESS PLUGIN
+# NEWS TIPS FOR WORDPRESS PLUGIN

 **News Tips** is a secure tool that allows news services to easily solicit, accept and manage news tips submitted by your readers and users on any WordPress website.